dfelinto/blender-manual/manual/editors/dope_sheet/action.rst

 *************

 The *Action Editor* is where you can define and control :doc:`actions </animation/actions>`.
-It enables you to view and edit the F-curve data-blocks you defined as Actions in the *F-Curve editor*.
+It enables you to view and edit the F-Curve data-blocks you defined as Actions in the *F-Curve editor*.
 So it takes place somewhere in between the low-level :doc:`F-Curves </editors/graph_editor/introduction>`, and the high-level :doc:`NLA editor </editors/nla/index>`.

-It gives you a slightly simplified view of the F-curve data-blocks (somewhat similar to F-curve shown without handles).
+It gives you a slightly simplified view of the F-Curve data-blocks (somewhat similar to F-Curve shown without handles).
 The editor can list all Action data-blocks of an object at once.

 Each Action data-block forms a top-level channel (see below).
-Note that an object can have several *Constraint* (one per animated constraint) and *Pose* (for armatures, one per animated bone) F-curve data-blocks, and hence an action can have several of these channels.
+Note that an object can have several *Constraint* (one per animated constraint) and *Pose* (for armatures, one per animated bone) F-Curve data-blocks, and hence an action can have several of these channels.

 ..